 A sharpshooting Latvian forward whose quick-release three-point stroke earned him the 'Latvian Laser' nickname and a vital role in the modern NBA's spacing era.

-Dāvis Bertāns's journey to the NBA was one of patience and precision.
-Drafted in 2011, he honed his craft in Europe for several seasons, developing the lightning-quick, high-arcing jumper that would become his trademark.
-When he finally arrived with the San Antonio Spurs, he was the prototype of the modern stretch-four: a 6'10" forward who existed primarily to stretch defenses to the breaking point.
-His subsequent contract with the Washington Wizards cemented his value as a premier floor-spacer, a player whose mere presence on the perimeter created driving lanes for teammates.
-While defense was never his calling card, his offensive gravity was undeniable.
-Later career moves saw him become a valued veteran presence for teams seeking instant offense off the bench.
-Bertāns, alongside his brother Dairis, helped pave the way for European shooters, proving that a specific, elite skill could secure a long and lucrative career in the world's best basketball league.
+Dāvis Bertāns was drafted by the NBA in 2011 but honed his craft in Europe for several seasons, developing a lightning-quick, high-arcing jumper.
+When he arrived with the San Antonio Spurs, he was the prototype of the modern stretch-four: a 6'10" forward who stretched defenses to the breaking point.
+His subsequent contract with the Washington Wizards confirmed his value as a premier floor-spacer.
+His mere presence on the perimeter created driving lanes for teammates.
+Defense was never his calling card.
+Later career moves saw him become a valued veteran for teams seeking instant offense off the bench.
+Bertāns, alongside his brother Dairis, helped pave the way for European shooters, proving that a specific, elite skill could secure a long NBA career.

 1981–1996